Freelancer Best Practices

 ➔ Update your contact information.
 It’s best practice to update the contact and emergency contact information on your FreeeUp account if one of them goes out of date.
 This applies to phone, Skype, Viber, WhatsApp, email, etc. You can send any changes to Freelancers@FreeeUp.com and it will be changed in your account.

 ➔ Keep FreeeUp contact information available.
-It’s best practice to have the ability to get in touch with someone from FreeeUp in the case that it is necessary.
-It’s encouraged to record and save the contact information (phone number, Skype, Viber/WhatsApp, email) for the following individuals:
+It’s best practice to have the ability to get in touch with someone from the internal team on FreeeUp in the case that it is necessary.
+It’s encouraged to record and save the contact information (phone number, Skype, Viber/WhatsApp, email) of a few internal assistants just incase.
+If you live someplace like that Philippines this comes in handy if you have a power or internet outage.
+You don’t want to lose a client because your power went out and you had no way of getting in touch with anyone to inform the client.

 When looking to accept a project, it is best practice to make sure that you are 100% happy with the rate for the entire scope of the Services to be completed BEFORE accepting.
 If you have concerns about the rates for your different skill sets, make sure to ask the Client about it.
 You can also turn down a project before taking it if the rate isn’t what you want.
 If you want to ask for a higher rate with a new client, you can ask FreeeUp to request it on your behalf knowing the risk involved.
 At the end of the day, it is entirely up to the Client to accept, reject or counter.

 As a Freelancer, you are operating your own business and the decisions to reduce or write-off any billed time or invoices is subject to your professional discretion.
 However, while offering Services through the FreeeUp Marketplace, it is best practice to bill Clients for all Services provided.
 This can include every meeting, task, and conversation that you have while working with Clients.
-As part of their access to the FreeeUp Network, Clients are informed that this is a best practices of Freelancers.
+We do recommend you establish what is billable and what is not upfront before starting work with a client.

 On the FreeeUp Marketplace, the Client must accept the engagement of a Freelancer before the Freelancer can begin any onboarding work.
 It is best practice not to start working with a Client until you have been hired through the FreeeUp software and onboarding hours have been agreed upon between you and the Client.
+Freelancers will receive a confirmation email once a client hires a freelancer for a fixed or hourly rate.
 Clients understand that it is FreeeUp best practice to be billed by the Freelancer for onboarding.

 The FreeeUp Account